Robpol86/robpol86.com/docs/manual/ablog-quick-start.rst

    :category: Manual
    :location: SF

 This short walk through of blogging work flow assumes that you have already installed ABlog.
-If not, see :ref:`installation` guide.
+If not, see installation guide.

 *Note that this post is a working draft.
 Feel free to revise it on GitHub.*